Unboxed-Software/solana-course/content/intro-to-reading-data.md

 console.log(`✅ Finished!`)
 ```

 The balance returned is in *lamports*.
-A lamport is the minor unit for Sol, like cents is to US Dollars, or pence is to British pounds.
+A lamport is the minor unit for SOL, like cents is to US Dollars, or pence is to British pounds.
 A single lamport represents 0.000000001 SOL.
 Most of the time we'll transfer, spend, store and handle SOL as Lamports, only converting to full SOL to display to users.
 Web3.js provides the constant `LAMPORTS_PER_SOL` for making quick conversions.

 ```typescript
 import { Connection, PublicKey, clusterApiUrl, LAMPORTS_PER_SOL } from "@solana/web3.js";